CaptJaybles/SynologyLLM/README.md

   7) Added ability to change model context length CONTEXT_LENGTH and model max tokens generated MAX_TOKENS

   8) Added message queue system

+  9) in case the model doesnt output, added a repeat last output

+    /repeat

+  10) Added multiple user capability, it should keep track of each individual user and the prior message/response on a individual basis